MS0T/MS0T.github.io/_posts/2021-05-21-serialport-electron.md

 ```

 At this point you should verify that the import was successful by checking the package.json file.
 The import should have added a whole config section to the .json file, which defines how the application will be packaged.
 Once set up, you can run `npm run make` to build a Mac package and a zip file containing the Mac package of your app, assuming that you are on a Mac.
 This will not build a Windows and/or Linux package.
 If you are having difficulties with electron-forge, I have also had some success with electron-packager.

+You will also want to create some icon art and include that in a separate assets directory in order to be packaged alongside the rest of the application.
+Here is a quick icon that I put to together for my application:

+{% include elements/figure.html image="/images/Blog-SerialPort-icon.png" %}

+Each platform uses a different extension for the icon: .icns for Mac, .ico for Windows, and .png for Linux.

+Thank you for reading this small venture of mine.
+I hope you found an inkling of it useful whether it be in a current or future project.